AyusmaTech/CameraRectCropSample/README.md

 # CameraRectCropSample

-A sample application using Camerax showing how to use the CameraX CropRect Configuration to crop a rectangular area of the camera preview
+A sample application showing how to use the CameraX CropRect Configuration to capture a cropped rectangular area of the camera preview

 https://stackoverflow.com/a/65162873/10619147